Software-Architecture-IU/Backend-Assignment9/README.md

 In order to start performance test, needed to provide `.env` file with `PERFORMANCE_TEST=true` variable.
 Both services can be started from the same .sh file

+### Results interpretation

+As one can see from the `.logs` file, the implementation of system with pipes-and-filters is insignificantly faster than RabbitMQ one.
+This can be a consequence of direct usage of IPC primitives instead of web-services (RabbitMQ).

+However, results can be understood in other way.
+The implementation via RabbitMQ is slightly inferior in performance to the implementation via pipes-and-filters.
+But at the same time it provides much more flexibility and scalability through easy deployment of new queues, connection to them, replication.
+Therefore, this option is more preferable in the industry.